AnaisAguiar1/Eutech/task_2/README.md

 <br>

-After having the HTTP rule denied, we have to look for the entry for **"Apache"** and make sure that we have not access.
+After having the HTTP rule denied, we have to look for the entry for **"Apache"** and make sure that we do not have access.
 In case you want to allow the http protocol in your sever, you can enable it with the following command: ``sudo ufw allow http``

 ## **Test that the applied firewall rules are working correctly.**